New Report Claims There Are 20 Undisclosed Missile Sites In North Korea

 This means that even if North Korea decommissioned all the public missile sites, they would still possess nuclear capabilities thanks to their undisclosed bases.
 Visual images indicate that there are a number of underground bunkers and missile sites that all show an abundance of recent activity.

 The White House has not yet commented on the report.
-Just this weekend, Donald Trump was discussing the success of the most recent summit with North Korean officials, and indicating that denuclearization was coming along as expected.
+Just this weekend, Donald Trump was discussing the success of the most recent summit with North Korean officials, indicating that denuclearization was coming along as expected.

 The Media is not giving us credit for the tremendous progress we have made with North Korea.
 Think of where we were at the end of the Obama Administration compared to now.
 Great meeting this week with top Reps.
 Looking forward to meeting with Chairman Kim at end of February!